 Discipline coordinator: Aino Kääriäinen, DSSc, university lecturer

 Social work researchers are involved in several research projects.
-All research projects involving the discipline are listed in the Tuhat research database.
-The publications of the discipline’s staff can also be found in the Tuhat research database.
+All research projects and publications involving the discipline are listed in the research portal.

 - Connection between theory and practice in the development of professional competence (KäyTe project), Aino Kääriäinen and Heidi Muurinen, 2015–ongoing